We have already established that having a great lead generation strategy should be at the very core of every business.

 Gating a piece of content involves applying a lead capture form on top of it.
 This prevents site visitors from accessing the content without submitting their contact details via the lead form.

 Content gating is usually done to types of content that required more time and effort to create.
 This includes research-heavy content such as ebooks, white papers, and even recorded webinars.

 When you gate content, you lock out the search bots as well.
 So make sure to allow search bots to access some of the information (preview or content) to help with indexing.

-Gated content serve as a great lead capturing method.
-You can create them as either a blogpost or a landing page.
+Gated content serves as a great lead capturing method.
+You can create them as either a blog post or a landing page.
 If you are going to gate your content, make sure it is valuable enough.
 After all, you don’t want your site visitors to download your gated content only to realize that it’s a piece of lackluster content.

 And it’s no wonder too.
 Videos are so animated and are both visually 👀 and auditorily 👂 stimulating.
 Let’s see how you can use this to your advantage.